How do I clear the cache on my PC web browser?

 When a website or application is updated, a stored cache can reflect past versions of the page or app, which, in turn, can lead to loading issues.

-	For this reason, if you experience problems using the FOX App, it could be related to your web browser’s cache.
+For this reason, if you experience problems using the STAR, it could be related to your web browser’s cache.
 To resolve the problem, you should clear your cache.

 What happens when I clear my cache?

 By clearing your cache, any private sessions you have on your web browser will end and you will have to restart them.

 Chrome (for Mac or Windows) .
 Cmd + Shift + Supr | Ctrl + Shift + Supr

 - Click on the Chrome menu found the browser toolbar